LCEL Mastery: Compose LLM Chains with the Pipe Operator in Python

 Sometimes you need to run multiple operations on the same input simultaneously.
 Maybe you want to translate text into three languages at once, or generate a summary and a list of key points in parallel.
 That's what RunnableParallel is for.

 I use this pattern heavily when building real applications.
-A common case: you have a user query and you need to both retrieve relevant documents AND classify the query intent before deciding how to respond.
+A common case: you have a user query and you need to both retrieve documents from a vector database AND classify the query intent before deciding how to respond.
 Running those in parallel instead of sequentially cuts your latency roughly in half.

 LCEL uses the pipe operator to chain functions together.
 Implement a pipe function that takes a value and a list of functions, and applies each function in sequence — just like the | operator chains Runnables.